a1nkur/You-Dont-Know-JS/preface.md

 But as a language, it has perpetually been a target for a great deal of criticism, owing partly to its heritage but even more to its design philosophy.
 Even the name evokes, as Brendan Eich once put it, "dumb kid brother" status next to its more mature older brother "Java".
 But the name is merely an accident of politics and marketing.
 The two languages are vastly different in many important ways.
 "JavaScript" is as related to "Java" as "Carnival" is to "Car".

-Because JavaScript borrows concepts and syntax idioms from several languages, including proud C-style procedural roots as well as subtle, less obvious Scheme/Lisp-style functional roots, it is exceedingly approachable to a broad audience of developers, even those with just little to no programming experience.
-The "Hello World" of JavaScript is so simple that the language is inviting and easy to get comfortable with in early exposure.
+<span  style="background-color: salmon; color:black;">Because JavaScript borrows concepts and syntax idioms from several languages, including proud C-style procedural roots as well as subtle, less obvious Scheme/Lisp-style functional roots, it is exceedingly approachable to a broad audience of developers, even those with just little to no programming experience</span>
+.
+The "Hello World" of JavaScript is so simple that the language is inviting and easy to get comfortable with in early exposure.z

 While JavaScript is perhaps one of the easiest languages to get up and running with, its eccentricities make solid mastery of the language a vastly less common occurrence than in many other languages.
 Where it takes a pretty in-depth knowledge of a language like C or C++ to write a full-scale program, full-scale production JavaScript can, and often does, barely scratch the surface of what the language can do.